 The key to removing grease stains is to address them immediately before they set into the fabrics.
 The fresher the grease is, the easier it is to remove it.

-What can I use to remove grease from cycling clothing?
+Things to use to remove grease

 Cyclists commonly use dishwashing liquids, laundry detergents, and baking soda to remove grease.
 Your choice of cleaning products depends on the freshness of the grease and the type of fabrics.

 - Dishwashing liquid is ideal for removing grease on cotton and synthetic fabrics.